 Ehrlichiosis spreads when an infected tick, primarily the Lone Star tick, bites you and feeds on you for 24 hours or longer.
 The following factors may increase your risk of getting tick-borne infections:

 Ehrlichiosis can have serious effects on an otherwise healthy adult or child if you don't seek prompt treatment.

 People with weakened immune systems are at an even higher risk of more-serious and potentially life-threatening consequences.
 Serious complications of untreated infection include:

 You're likely to first see your primary care physician or possibly an emergency room doctor, depending on the severity of your signs and symptoms.
 However, you may then be referred to a doctor who specializes in infectious diseases.

-If you have time before your appointment to prepare, it's helpful to have certain information available.
-Here's what you can do to help get ready for your appointment, and what to expect from your doctor.
+If you have time before your appointment to prepare, it's helpful to have certain information at hand.
+Here's what you can do to help get ready for your appointment, and what you can expect from your doctor.

 What you can do

-Your time with your doctor may be limited, so preparing a list of questions can help you make the most of your time together.
+Preparing a list of questions can help you make the most of your time with your doctor.
 For erhlichiosis, some basic questions to ask your doctor include: